zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 4. Position it near the existing dB label or meter
 5. Attach the `lufs_label.lua` script to it
 6. Set OSC receive pattern: `/live/track/get/output_meter_level`
+7. Size label to fit text like "-14.0 LUFS" (11 characters)
-7. Test with actual audio playback
+8. Test with actual audio playback

 ## Configuration
 - No configuration changes required